romruben/workshop-blockchain/README.md

   ### Exercise 1b: Transactions and gas
   - Create a new account from Ethereum Wallet
   - Transfer Ether from your miner account to your new empty account
+  - Wait until recommended number of confirmations is achieved

   ### Exercise 1c: Upload a contract
   - Copy into Solidity Contract Source Code: